aarongustafson/pwa-widgets/README.md

 * `actions` - An array of [`WidgetAction` objects](#Defining-a-WidgetAction) that will be exposed to users (if the template supports them) within an action-supporting template and trigger an event within the origin’s Service Worker.
 * `settings` - A array of [`WidgetSetting` objects](#Defining-a-WidgetSetting) that enable multiple instances of the same widget to be configured differently within a [Widget Host](#dfn-widget-host) (e.g., a weather widget that displays a single locale could be installed multiple times, targeting different cities).

-A developer MAY define the following informational properties as a means of decoupling widget-specific business logic from their Service Worker code:

-* `auth` - Boolean as to whether or not the Widget requires auth.
-False if not included.
-* `update` - the frequency (in seconds) a developer wishes for the widget to be updated; for use in registering a Periodic Sync.
-The actual update schedule will use the Service Worker’s Periodic Sync infrastructure.

 ### Defining a `WidgetAction`